Canon M100 vs Panasonic TZ100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Panasonic Lumix DMC-TZ100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M100 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The TZ100 was replaced by the Panasonic TZ200, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M100 and TZ100 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M100 and the Panasonic TZ100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.